linode/manager/docs/tooling/react-query.md

 ### `invalidateQueries`

-This will mark data as stale in the React Query cache, which will cause Cloud Manager to refetch the data if the corosponding query is mounted.
+This will mark data as stale in the React Query cache, which will cause Cloud Manager to refetch the data if the corresponding query is mounted.

 Use `invalidateQueries` when:
 - You are dealing with any *paginated data* (because order may have changed)